Electronic Theses and Dissertations: FAQs

 ProQuest has useful advice on this question.
-Recent research by McMillan et al also confirms that most publishers will generally not reject a submission based on prior publication as an ETD.
-Please see the “Advice to Graduate Students Based on the 2011 Publishers’ Survey” section of the McMillan article for some practical advice about approaches to publication.
+Recent research (see here and here) by McMillan et al also confirms that most publishers will generally not reject a submission based on prior publication as an ETD.
+Please see the “Advice to Graduate Students Based on the 2011 Publishers’ Survey” section of the first article for some practical advice about approaches to publication.

 However, be aware that policies will vary from publisher to publisher.
 If in doubt you may want to consider an embargo period, during which your dissertation is saved in Libra but not available for public view.
 An embargo may be used to balance publishers’ interests in being the first to publish scholarly books or articles, while also ensuring that scholarship is accessible to the general public within a reasonable period of time.
 During the embargo the abstract and metadata for your submission can be made public while the full text remains hidden.

 If parts of my dissertation have previously been published elsewhere, may I still deposit in Libra?

 If parts of your dissertation have previously been published, such as in a journal article or book, you will need to check the copyright transfer agreement that you signed at the time of publication.
 The agreement may make explicit reference to your right to deposit in your institution’s digital repository, along with any specific guidelines to follow.
 You can also check the publisher’s website.
 Many major publishers now have clear statements about Author’s Rights on their websites, and many are generous in allowing their authors to deposit a version of a work in a repository.

 The SHERPA/RoMEO site provides a useful compilation of many major publishers’ policies.